 The bursar’s office coordinates all aspects of a student’s financial account, including billing of tuition, room, board, and fees.
 We also coordinate posting of financial aid, tuition credits, and refunds.
 Our Staff members assist students and parents in making payment arrangements.

-Semester eBills are available through the MyMU portal, by selecting Monmouth University Student Account Center.
+Semester eBills are available through the MyMU portal, by selecting Monmouth University Student Bill & Payment Center.
 Initial semester bills become available approximately one month prior to payment deadline (refer to Payment Deadlines).
 Students registering thereafter will have immediate access to their eBill through the Monmouth University Student Account Center.

 Fall semester eBills are available beginning the first week in July.